tylercrews/gpt_card_analyzer/README.md

 * * for every $10 spent, $3 will go to the app store, so make sure that is clearly shown and the user is given the correct amount of tokens.
 Should provide a little receipt
 * * every purchase should also provide an estimate for about how many cards you'll be able to look up
 * calculations for how many tokens user is using, updating the firestore with the new total after every query
+* pricing:
+* * here's an example of my first general image prompt just asking "what is this card":
+* * * 1069 (Input)+357 (Output)+1619 (Thinking)=3045 (Total)
+* * remember thinking tokens count as output tokens. and output tokens are way more expensive than input tokens
+* * price per million on google's side: 1mil for $2 for input, 1mil for $12 for output - 0.000012 dollars/token
+* * so therefore the cost of looking up one image on gemini pro preview (without the further processing) cost ~$0.03654
+* * gonna need to get a better assessment once I have the actual workflow programmed. if it's 10 cents a card though isn't that prohibitively expensive?
+* * 2.5 flash has an output price of $2.50 per 1mil which is $0.0075 per lookup
+* * 2.5 flash lite output price is $0.40 per 1mil which is $0.0012 per lookup.
+* * will really need to test flash lite to see if it's a viable option.